iAziz786/pipe/README.md

 ### What is a pipe line operation?

-A pipeline operation is bunch of function call that starts with a parameter and the result of last function call is the parameter of the next function call.
+A pipeline operation is bunch of function call that starts with a value and the result of last function call is the parameter of the next function call.
 The sequence of the call matters.
 If we change the sequence then the result will be very different.